derickayala25/osticket-prereqs/README.md

 <b>Note that some extensions are not enabled.
 Go back to IIS -> sites -> Default Web Site -> osTicket -> Double-click PHP Manager -> Click “Enable or disable an extension” -> Enable php_imap.dll -> Enable php_intl.dll -> Enable php_opcache.dll -> Refresh the osTicket site in your browser, observe the changes</b></br><br/>

-<b>Using this path, C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php, rename ost-sampleconfig.php to ost-config.php</b></br><br/>
+<b>Using this path, C:\inetpub\wwwroot\osTicket\include, rename ost-sampleconfig.php to ost-config.php</b></br><br/>

-<b>Assign Permissions to ost-config.php -> Right-click on “ost-config.php” -> Properties -> Security -> Advanced -> Disable inheritance -> Remove All -> Click “Add” -> “Select a principal” -> type “Everyone” -> click “Check Names” -> click “OK” -> check the “Full control” box -> click “OK”.
+<b>Assign Permissions to ost-config.php -> Right-click on “ost-config.php” -> Properties -> Security -> Advanced -> Disable inheritance -> Remove all inherited permissions from this object -> Click “Add” -> “Select a principal” -> type “Everyone” -> click “Check Names” -> click “OK” -> check the “Full control” box -> click “OK”.
 In the “Advanced Security Settings for ost-config.php” window, were it says “Name” it should say C:\inetpub\wwwroot\osTicket\include\ost-config.php.
 Click “Apply” and “OK”.
 On the “ost-config.php Properties” window, click “OK”</b></br><br/>

-<b>Continue Setting up osTicket in the browser (click Continue) -> Name Helpdesk -> Default email (receives email from customers) -> In the Admin User section, put in your name -> The email address in this section has to be different from the “System 	Settings” section -> Choose a username and password</b></br><br/>
-<b>DO NOT CLICK ON “Install Now” YET</b></br><br/>
+<b>Continue Setting up osTicket in the browser (click Continue) -> Name Helpdesk -> Default email (receives email from customers) -> In the Admin User section, put in your name -> The email address in this section has to be different from the “System 	Settings” section -> Choose a username and password.
+DO NOT CLICK ON “Install Now” YET.</b></br><br/>

-<b>Install HeidiSQL -> Open Heidi SQL -> Once set up, click on “Skip” on the window that will open up -> Create a new session, root/root -> Click “New”, “User” will be “root”, “Password” will be “root” -> Connect to the session -> Click “Open” -> Create a database called “osTicket” -> Right-click on “Unnamed”, “Create new”, “Database” -> Type “osTicket”, click “OK” -> You will see the new database (osTicket) under the “Unnamed” panel, but if you click it you won't see anything inside of it</b></br><br/>
+<b>Install HeidiSQL by going to https://www.heidisql.com/ -> Downloads -> Installer, 64 bit.
+Go to the Downloads folder and double-click on HeidiSQL_12.10.0.7000_Setup.
+Select Install for all users (recommended) -> In the "HeidiSQL 12.10.0.7000 - Session manager" window, click New on the bottom left side -> use the word "root" as a password ->  click Open -> Right-click on “Unnamed”, “Create new”, “Database” -> Type “osTicket”, click “OK” -> You will see the new database (osTicket) under the “Unnamed” panel, but if you click it you won't see anything inside of it.</b></br><br/>

 <b>Continue Setting up osTicket in the browser -> MySQL Database: osTicket -> MySQL Username: root -> MySQL Password: root -> Click “Install Now!”</b></br><br/>

-<b>Once the Congratulations message appears on the osTicket tab on the browser, right-click on the osTicket folder in HeidiSQL, select “Refresh” and you should see all the osTicket files in there. -> You can close HeidiSQL now</b></br><br/>
+<b>Once the Congratulations message appears on the osTicket tab on the browser, right-click on the osTicket folder in the HeidiSQL window, select “Refresh” and you should see all the osTicket files in there. -> You can close the HeidiSQL window now</b></br><br/>

-<b>Clean up -> Delete: C:\inetpub\wwwroot\osTicket\setup -> Set Permissions to “Read” only: C:\inetpub\wwwroot\osTicket\include\ost-config.php</b></br><br/>
+<b>Clean up -> Go to C:\inetpub\wwwroot\osTicket\include.
+Right-click on ost-config.php and select Properties.
+In the General tab, go to the Attributes section and click on the "Read-Only" box.
+Click Apply and then OK.
+You can now close any open file windows.</b></br><br/>
 </p>
 <br />